slimdevops/slim-scanner/README.md

 - `steps` execute commands for vulnerability scanning, take a snapshot of the container image, run Xray analysis, and generate artifacts, which include the results stored in readme.html.

 ## CircleCI Artifacts
 With each project build, the orb will generate Artifacts viewable in your CircleCI workflows.
 Find the JSON output of the container profile `xray.json` and vulnerability scan `vuln.json`.
-Start with the `readme.html` to navigate to your collections of images and reports.
+Begin by accessing the `readme.html` to navigate to the reports..

 ## Slim Community
 For more information about configuring containers, vulnerability scans, or this orb example, check out the [SlimDevOps Community Discord](https://discord.com/invite/uBttmfyYNB), [SlimDevOps Community Forums](https://community.slim.ai/) and the [blog](https://www.slim.ai/blog/).